ibm-cloud-docs/cloud-object-storage/basics/at.md

 * RequestData.requestId ties together the two events that are generated for restoring an object

 Copy an object from one bucket to another
-* ReauestData.requestId ties together the two events that are generated for copying an object
+* RequestData.requestId ties together the two events that are generated for copying an object

 <!-- {: caption="Table 3. {{site.data.keyword.cos_short}} actions that generate Data Events to the Activity Tracker" caption-side="top"} -->